Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

-Note that the boundedness assumptions of \cite[Proposition~7]{Senen-Cerda.ea:2020:Almost} are similar to \Cref{ass:4:second_moment}, and the lack of biases and choice of ideal gradient estimate imply \Cref{ass:4:zero_updates} (as discussed in \Cref{sec:4:int:no_bias}).
-Thus under similar assumptions to the related work, we observe that there exists $M>0$ such that
+Note that the boundedness assumptions of~\cite[Proposition~7]{Senen-Cerda.ea:2025:Almost} are similar to \zcref[S]{ass:4:second_moment}, and the lack of biases and choice of ideal gradient estimate imply \zcref[S]{ass:4:zero_updates} (as discussed in \zcref[S]{sec:4:int:no_bias}).
+Thus, under similar assumptions to the related work, we observe that there exists $M>0$ such that

 and so we clearly see that the gradients decay with the percolation function.
 This corresponds to the geometry of the dropout objective becoming flat as the percolation function becomes small.

 Intuitively, the dropout algorithm enforces that filtered weights are not updated, and so on average a fraction $p$ of the entries of the gradient estimate are equal to zero.
 Therefore, as $p$ grows large, the magnitude of the gradient estimate decreases.
 Our percolation results suggest that for network topologies susceptible to percolation effects, the fraction of zero gradients is much larger than~$p$ due to this percolation probability.